benibenj/vscode-pythonCpp/readme.md

 # VS Code PythonCpp Debug

-This debuger starts a python debuger and attaches a cpp debuger to it for debuging python code that calls functions from shared object files (.so/.dll).
+This debuger starts a python debuger and attaches a C++ debuger to it for debuging python code that calls functions from shared object files (.so/.dll).

 **PythonCpp Debug Requirements**